-Features 160 pieces by the modernist Baltimore-based jeweller, Betty Cooke
+Features 160 pieces by the internationally acclaimed, Baltimore-based jeweller, Betty Cooke

 Betty Cooke (b.
 1924) has been called variously “an icon within the tradition of modernist jewelry” and “a seminal figure in American Modernist studio jewelry.”
 Her work has been shown internationally and is included in a number of museum collections, including the Cooper Hewitt Smithsonian Design Museum and the Museum of Arts & Design in New York.
 She is regarded as an important role model for other artists and craftspeople.
 Her jewellery style is influenced by Bauhaus and modernism, very simple and pure, both geometric and minimalist.
 Given her early aspirations to become a sculptor, it is not surprising that she thinks of her jewellery as “sculpture in motion”.
 Her pieces have been sold through museums and contemporary designers including Keegs in Seattle.
 Cooke has designed pieces for Kirk Stieff and for Geoffrey Beene’s shows in